 In both studies, the wavepacket/ensemble basically moves all the time in $S_1$, despite having sufficient energy to reach the $S_2$.
-This behaviour can be attributed to the wavepacket/ensemble avoiding the CI because of the surrounding double-minimum potential (see figure~\ref{fig:PES_all}).
-Following the potential energy gradient, the wavepacket/ensemble moves into regions of $r_1\neq r_2$, where the two surfaces avoid each other and the non-adiabatic coupling is small.
-Also, both studies show that for times after 80~fs a coherent motion is virtually lost.
-Note that the experiment (see paper I) indicates a long-lived coherent motion.
-Although we could only speculate about the reasons for this disagreement in the QD case, we attribute the discrepancies between experiment and our MD results to our approximate MRCI gradients (see section~\ref{ssec:gradients}).
-We are aware of the shortcomings of these gradients, however, MRCI potentials are necessary to qualitatively the \ce{SO2} dynamics and these gradients are the best approximation currently available compatible with the \textsc{Sharc} methodology.
+This behaviour can be attributed to the wavepacket/ensemble avoiding the CoIn because of the surrounding double-minimum potential (see Figure~\ref{fig:PES_all}).
+Following the potential energy gradient, the wavepacket/ensemble moves into regions of $r_{\text{asym}}\neq0$, where the two surfaces avoid each other and the non-adiabatic coupling is small.
+Additionally, population in the $S_2$ stays close to the CoIn because of the form of the $S_2$ potential, leading to rapid decay of $S_2$ population.
+Even though the $S_2$ is partly repopulated after the system returns to the FC region, the $S_2$ population remains very small.
+This is reasonable in the sense that the ensemble of trajectories already exhibits a considerable spread and the CoIn is missed by part of the ensemble.